 It’s also healthy for your compost pile.

 All I did was start a garden, and wham, stinging nettle everywhere in my damp disturbed soil.
-If you get local cow manure you’ll likely end up with local “superfoods” like nettle, burdock, etc. Searching old farmsteads for it or buying the seeds are also options.
-Nettle has been highly cultivated in the past.
+If you get local cow manure you’ll likely end up with naturalized and sometimes aggressively spreading “superfoods” like nettle, burdock, etc. Searching old farmsteads for it or buying the seeds are also options.

 Do not eat older plants uncooked as the crystals they’ve grown may cause urinary issues.